gerbriel/Todoy/PRD.md

 - **States**:
   - **Buttons**: Default with subtle border, hover with background shift, active with slight scale-down, disabled with opacity reduction
-  - **Cards**: Rest state with border, hover with shadow lift, dragging with elevated shadow and rotation, selected with accent border
+  - **Cards**: Rest state with border, hover with shadow lift and cursor pointer, dragging with 40% opacity and grabbing cursor, drag-over state with accent border indicator, selected with accent border
   - **Inputs**: Default with border, focus with accent ring and border color change, error with destructive color, disabled with muted appearance
-  - **Lists**: Hover with background tint, drag-over with accent border and background highlight
+  - **Lists**: Hover with background tint, dragging with 40% opacity, drag-over with accent ring (2px), cursor grab on hover over header, cursor grabbing when dragging
+  - **Boards (Sidebar)**: Hover shows drag handle, dragging with 40% opacity, cursor grab on hover, smooth reordering with immediate visual feedback
+  - **Drag Handles**: Six-dot icons that appear on hover, indicating draggable elements; change cursor to grab/grabbing

 - **Icon Selection**:
   - **Plus** (Plus): Add board, list, card